Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/migration-from-free-to-standard/guide.en-gb.md

 ## Tips and best practices

-- Operational Best Practices
+- Operational Best Practices:
-  - **Test restores regularly:** Don’t just configure backups and perform periodically restoration test to validate recovery procedures.
+    - **Test restores regularly**: Don’t just configure backups and perform periodic restoration tests to validate recovery procedures.
-  - **Use staging environments:** Run your migration first on a non-production cluster to detect potential issues before moving production workloads.
+    - **Use staging environments**: Run your migration first on a non-production cluster to detect potential issues before moving production workloads.
-  - **Check quotas and limits:** Make sure your Public Cloud project has sufficient quotas for nodes, storage, and load balancers.
+    - **Check quotas and limits**: Make sure your Public Cloud project has sufficient quotas for nodes, storage, and load balancers.
-- Security & Compliance
+- Security & Compliance:
-  - **Revalidate RBAC policies:** Ensure that users and service accounts have only the permissions they need in the new cluster.
+    - **Revalidate RBAC policies**: Ensure that users and service accounts have only the permissions they need in the new cluster.
-  - **Rotate secrets and credentials:** After migration, rotate API keys, tokens, and database passwords to reduce risks.
+    - **Rotate secrets and credentials**: After migration, rotate API keys, tokens, and database passwords to reduce risks.
-  - **Audit compliance requirements:** Verify that the new setup still complies with your organization’s security or regulatory requirements (e.g. GDPR, ISO).
+    - **Audit compliance requirements**: Verify that the new setup still complies with your organization’s security or regulatory requirements (e.g. GDPR, ISO).
-- Performance & Cost
+- Performance & Cost:
-  - **Enable autoscaling:** Configure cluster autoscaler and HPA (Horizontal Pod Autoscaler) to optimize resource usage.
+    - **Enable autoscaling**: Configure cluster autoscaler and HPA (Horizontal Pod Autoscaler) to optimize resource usage.
-  - **Right-size your nodes:** Review workloads and adjust node pool flavors to balance performance and cost.
+    - **Right-size your nodes**: Review workloads and adjust node pool flavors to balance performance and cost.
-  - **Monitor storage usage:** Keep an eye on PVC consumption and adjust storage classes if necessary.
+    - **Monitor storage usage**: Keep an eye on PVC consumption and adjust storage classes if necessary.
-- Reliability
+- Reliability:
-  - **Use 3AZ mode for production:** Ensure high availability by running workloads in a 3AZ cluster.
+    - **Use 3AZ mode for production**: Ensure high availability by running workloads in a 3AZ cluster.
-  - **Set up alerts:** Integrate with tools like Prometheus, Grafana...
+    - **Set up alerts**: Integrate with tools like Prometheus, Grafana, etc.
-  - **Document rollback strategy:** Define how to roll back to the Free cluster or to a backup if issues arise during migration.
+    - **Document rollback strategy**: Define how to roll back to the Free cluster or to a backup if issues arise during migration.

 ## Go further